xuewyang/randomforest/README.md

 Each group of data is its own small dataset of just those rows assigned to the left or right group by the splitting process.
 You can imagine how we might split each group again, recursively as we build out our decision tree.

 ![cart](/img/CART-Contrived-Dataset.png)

-# Select the best split point for a dataset

-Now that we know how to find the best split points in a dataset or list of rows, let’s see how we can use it to build out a decision tree.

 #### Build a tree